dapr/go-sdk/example/pubsub/README.md

 ### Prepare
 - Dapr installed
-- A local Redis in Docker.
-May be helpful: `docker run d --name dapr-redis -p 6379:6379 redis --requirepass "123456"`

 ### Run Subscriber Server
-when we use Dapr PubSub to subscribe, we should have a http or gRPC server to receive the requests from Dapr.
+when use Dapr PubSub to subscribe, should have a http or gRPC server to receive the requests from Dapr.

-We use the environment variable, Please set `DAPR_PUBSUB_NAME` as the name of the components: `messagebus` at first.
+Use the environment variable, Please set `DAPR_PUBSUB_NAME` as the name of the components: `messagebus` at first.

 Please change directory to pubsub/ and run the following command:
 ```bash